 I am a senior Energy Arts tai chi teacher (Level 2) and have taught Wu style tai chi since 1996 with gratitude to and the encouragement of my teacher, Wu and Yang Style Tai Chi Lineage Holder Bruce Frantzis.

-Bagua + the I Ching: Bagua is a pure energy art originally practised by those interested in the I Ching—having been derived as a physical manifestation to realise the teachings of the I Ching.
+Bagua (also pa kua and ba gua) is a pure energy art widely practised by those interested in the I Ching—having been derived as a physical manifestation to realise the teachings of the I Ching (Book of Changes).
 That is, bagua is an embodiment of the eight universal principles of change.